 Home Warranty Regulation

-As a consumer, you have the right to contract with a business that operates in good faith and to file a complaint should your home warranty provider neglect its contractual obligations.
+As a consumer, you’d likely choose to work with a trustworthy home warranty company—yet you have the right to file a complaint if your home warranty provider fails to uphold its contractual obligations.
 Below, we walk through the different regulatory bodies for home warranties and how they protect you.

 Who Regulates Home Warranties?